Amache & Japanese American Timeline

-Denver University hosts the first Community Open House for people with family ties to Amache as part of the Archaeological Field School.
+University of Denver hosts the first Community Open House for people with family ties to Amache as part of the biennial Archaeology Field School.

 John Hopper was given a commendation by the Consul General of Japan in Denver for his leadership of the Amache Preservation Society.

 The reconstructed barracks project is complete.
-Visitors can new see the restored iconic water tower, guard tower, and barracks at Block 12H.
+Visitors can new see the restored iconic water tower, guard tower, and barrack at Block 12H.

-The Amache Preservation Society obtained a building in Granada for research, museum archives, and hosting groups such as Denver University’s Archaeological Field School.
+The Amache Preservation Society obtained a building in Granada for research, museum archives, and hosting groups such as University of Denver’s Archaeology Field School.

 Return of the Amache 11F Rec Building project is underway.